tada5hi/workspaces-publish/README.md

 ### root
 - Type: `String`
 - Default: `process.cwd()`
-- Description: Directory where the root package.json is located.
+- Description: Directory where the root package is located.

 ### rootPackage
 - Type: `Boolean`
 - Default: `true`
 - Description: Also consider the root package for publishing.
-  Also consider the root package for publishing.
-The library still checks whether a Name & Version property is set and whether the private property evaluates to false.
+The library still checks whether a name- & version-property is set and whether the private property evaluates to false.